thedarredondo/data-science-fundamentals/CourseRubrics&Details/README.md

   -  More comentary/examples with pymc woven in.
   -  Approx. length: 2 hours for notes, 3 hours for exercises, and 6 hours for the project.
 11 total hours

 -  Unit 4: Hierarchical Models.
 An introduction to hyper priors, and how we can use them to make a model with partially dependent groups.
+I also introduce causal graphs.
   - Guess at length: 4 hours for the notes, 3 hours for exercises, and 3.5 hours for the project.
 10.5 total hours

 - Unit 5: Linear Models (1 predictor).
 How to use one set of data to predict another, and all the perils therein.
 We cover a lot of single variable generlized linear model concepts.